No college degree? More employers than ever just don't care - KTVZ

 Its average apprentice salary is about 50% higher than the average local income where a person is working, according to the company.
 And once someone is hired, they typically see a bump in pay from there.

-Up to 20% of IBM’s job roles no longer require a four-year college degree, Jordan said.
+Up to 20% of US-based IBM employees do not have a college degree.

 But of course, moving up the ladder at many big companies will eventually require candidates have a Bachelor’s degree or higher.

-Note: Correction: An earlier version of this story misstated the percentage of jobs at IBM that don’t require a college degree.